 Why case studies convert

 Case studies also rank for money keywords.
 Most service pages chase the same phrases.
 Your case study adds proof around the same terms while bringing in long tail queries such as service plus city plus result plus timeline.
 Mix in named tools, problem language, and a recognizable workflow.
 Now your story answers search intent for buyers who want proof, not theory.
-It also gives you a high value page that partners and local press feel comfortable linking to.
+It also gives you a high-value page that partners and local press feel comfortable linking to.
 That is good for authority and conversions.

 Visuals keep eyes on the page.
 Use a hero image that sets context.
 Add before and after sliders if you have design work, or a short embedded clip if you captured the customer speaking.
-Short clips do heavy lifting on socials too.
+Short clips do heavy lifting on socials, too.
 Our guide to interactive content shows simple ways to make people stick around.
-The more time readers spend with your story, the more likely they reach your call to action.
+The more time readers spend with your story, the more likely they are to reach your call to action.

 Finally, link your methodology to credible thought pieces and service pages on your site.
 Internal links send helpful signals to both readers and search engines.
 Use anchor text that matches intent.
 Connect your strategy section to articles about links, storytelling, local partnerships, or content formats.
 When you talk about earning links, send readers to an explainer on how backlinks boost local SEO.
 When you mention customer narrative arcs, point to brand storytelling.
 Small connections like these build context and authority.